What is the width of the proposed trail?

 Do rail trails attract crime?

 No, the experience from other trails is that crime is less frequent on a rail trail than it was on the abandoned railway before the trail was built.
-The self-policing nature of a rail trail helps suppress crime.
-Greenway trails, like public schools, can be unfairly labeled as violent locations.
 A number of studies have shown that urban greenway trails do not increase crime and, in fact, are commonly regarded as improvements by adjacent property owners.

 How will the trail be policed?

-Will the communities be liable for accidents on the rail trail?
+Will the community be liable for accidents on the rail trail?

-The communities will face the same liability as they currently have for accidents on the roads, sidewalks, recreation areas and conservation areas.
+The town will face the same liability as they currently have for accidents on the roads, sidewalks, recreation areas and public areas.
 These liability costs are usually minimal and are capped by statute.

 What is the general cost of construction?